1

 Amazon Ads operates at the intersection of eCommerce and advertising, offering a rich array of advertising solutions.
 We partner with advertisers to reach Amazon customers on Amazon.com and across the open web.
 If you are interested in joining a rapidly growing organization working to build a unique, world-class advertising group with a relentless focus on the customer, you have come to the right place

-We are looking for a results-oriented Account Manager who is passionate about partnering with advertising agencies to help them grow their business and drive results.
+We are looking for a results-oriented Senior Account Manager who is passionate about partnering with advertising agencies to help them grow their business and drive results.
 This team embraces emerging tools and evolving processes to operate with a high degree of ambiguity, requiring someone who thrives in building from the ground up.
-As an Account Manager, you are a programmatic expert specializing in DSP display and video, with deep agency experience.
+As a Senior Account Manager, you are a programmatic expert specializing in DSP display and video, with deep agency experience.

 You will serve as a strategic and consultative partner to agency leadership across account planning, strategy, investment, and activation teams.
-You will provide dedicated onsite presence to agencies, offering direct access to Amazon's DSP and AdTech solutions, insights, and measurement expertise when agencies need it most.
-The ideal candidate brings a strong agency background, programmatic expertise, comfort with ambiguity, and an ability to influence through insights and consultation.
+You will provide dedicated onsite presence to agencies, offering direct access to ADSP/AdTech solutions, insights, and measurement expertise when agencies need it most.
+As a Senior Account Manager, you bring proven experience partnering with agency leaders and a track record of defining scalable processes.

 Key job responsibilities